CertiGraph/CertiGraph/README.md

         > COMPCERT_DIR=../VST/compcert
 	  VST_DIR=../VST
 	1. `make clean`
-	1. `make -jn`, where `n` is the number of cores you want to dedicate
+	1. `make J=n BUILD_CERTIGRAPH_EXAMPLES=1`, where `n` is the number of cores you want to dedicate.
+This command will build CertiGraph and its examples.
+Alternatively, if you only wish to build CertiGraph, you can simply `make J=n`.

 1. Developing Inside CertiGraph (requires that you have clightgen)
 	1. Write your `newfile.c` inside CertiGraph.